IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages_UL/tutorial_clustering.md

 ---

 <h3>Introduction</h3>
-Clustering is an unsupervised learning method.
-Clustering is a technique which groups unlabelled data based on their similarities and differences.
+Clustering is an unsupervised learning method and is a technique which groups unlabelled data based on their similarities.

 <h3>Main</h3>
 Clustering algorithms are used to process raw, unclassified data into groups which are represented by structures and patterns in the information.